seraogianluca/RoomBooking/docs/Manual.md

 ## 4. Student or Teacher Overview
-The student and teacher interface has been designed to make room bookings depend on the role, the students can book a laboratory and the teacher can book a classroom.
+The student and teacher interface have been designed to make room bookings depend on the role, the students can book a laboratory and the teacher can book a classroom.

 **Teacher or Student:**

-The main menu offer to the users several actions:
+The main menu offers to the users several actions:

 ```
 1 - Book a Room.